-Since Intelsat may, from time to time, request changes in the nominal EIRP, it shall be possible to effect such changes expeditiously and to maintain the new level within the tolerances specified in Section 3.3.
-It shall also be possible to monitor the level of each transmitted carrier and to adjust carrier EIRP over a range of 15 dB below the mandatory maximum values provided in Appendices D through G. In determining the earth station transmitter power requirements, it is necessary not only to meet the EIRP requirements in Section 3, but also to meet the emission requirements of Section 4.
+Intelsat may ask for changes in the nominal uplink EIRP and the means shall be provided for effecting such changes expeditiously and for maintaining the new level constant to within the EIRP stability requirements of Section 3.3.
+The means for adjusting the EIRP over a range of 15 dB below the mandatory maximum value shall be provided.
+In determining the earth station transmitter power requirements, it is necessary not only to meet the EIRP requirements in Section 3, but also to meet the emission requirements of Section 4.